 Certified Community Behavioral Health Clinic (CCBHC) Improvement and Advancement Grant

-This funding opportunity provides financial support to community-based behavioral health organizations to improve and expand access to essential mental health and substance use services for individuals in need.
+This funding opportunity provides financial support to community-based nonprofit organizations and local government behavioral health authorities to enhance and sustain comprehensive mental health and substance use disorder services for individuals across all age groups.

 Award Range